DAVID FRIED

 Photographic works

-Mapping the temporal balance between water and air in the form of unique bubbles - which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior - Fried charts the fundamental economy of networks in nature.
+Mapping the temporal balance between water and air in the form of unique bubbles—which emerge as a result of dynamic systems that do not follow linear and hierarchal patterns of organizational behavior—Fried charts the fundamental economy of fluid networks in nature.
 In varying chromatic tones, Fried depicts strictly non-biological membranes that evoke a strong resemblance to primordial living cells or biotech test-tube creations, and reminds us of just how fragile, yet adoptive the architecture of life is.

-The title refers to Lucy (the early hominid “Mother”), to us (the “Myth”), and to Dolly-the-Sheep (what Fried ironically calls the “Missing Link”) in a dialogue that seeks orientation in a world in which man has moved from adapting to and controlling their environment, to designing life itself to fit it’s environment.
-With this work, Fried involves our sense of orientation in a world that has taken a biomorphic journey from the Cambrian Sea to the Sea of Science and it’s playpens of genetic engineering.
+The series title refers to Lucy as the early hominin ‘mother’, to Us as the ‘myth-makers’, and to Dolly the cloned sheep, as to what Fried ironically calls the ‘missing link’, in a mythological dialogue that seeks orientation in a world in which man has moved from adapting to and controlling their environment, to designing life itself to fit it’s environment.
+With this work, Fried involves our sense of orientation in a world that has taken a biomorphic journey from the Cambrian sea to the sea of science and it’s playpens of genetic engineering.

 fotogramme